MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/troubleshoot-plug-in.md

 This error occurs when a message payload is greater than 116.85 MB **AND** a plug-in is registered for the message.
 The error message will include the size of the payload that caused this error.

-The limit will help ensure that users running applications cannot interfere with each other based on resource constraints.
+The limit will help ensure that users running applications can't interfere with each other based on resource constraints.
 The limit will help provide a level of protection from unusually large message payloads that threaten the availability and performance characteristics of the Dataverse platform.

 116.85 MB is large enough that it should be rare to encounter this case.
-The most likely situation where this case might occur is when you retrieve a record with multiple related records which include large binary files.
+The most likely situation where this case might occur is when you retrieve a record with multiple related records that include large binary files.

-If you encounter this error you can:
+If you encounter this error, you can:

 1. Remove the plug-in for the message.
 If there are no plug-ins registered for the message, the operation will complete without an error.
 2. If the error is occurring in a custom client, you can modify your code so that it doesn't attempt to perform the work in a single operation.
 Instead, write code to retrieve the data in smaller parts.

-## Error: The given key was not present in the dictionary
+## Error: The given key wasn't present in the dictionary

 Dataverse frequently uses classes derived from the abstract <xref:Microsoft.Xrm.Sdk.DataCollection`2> class that represents a collection of keys and values.
 For example, with plug-ins the  <xref:Microsoft.Xrm.Sdk.IExecutionContext>.<xref:Microsoft.Xrm.Sdk.IExecutionContext.InputParameters> property is a <xref:Microsoft.Xrm.Sdk.ParameterCollection> derived from the <xref:Microsoft.Xrm.Sdk.DataCollection`2> class.
 These classes are essentially dictionary objects where you access a specific value using the key name.